RickStrahl/Westwind.Scripting/README.md

 * Full .NET Framework (net462)
 * .NET Standard 2.0 (netstandard2.0)

-This small library provides an easy way to compile and execute C# code from source code provided at runtime.
-It uses Roslyn to provide compilation services for string based code via the `CSharpScriptExecution` class and lightweight, self contained C# script templates via the `ScriptParser` class that can evaluate expressions and structured C# statements in a handlebars like template language.

-For more information than this overview documentation provides and discussion of the concepts and code that runs this library,  you can check out this introductory blog post:
+For more detailed information and a discussion of the concepts and code that runs this library, you can also check out this introductory blog post:

 * [Runtime Code Compilation Revisited for Roslyn](https://weblog.west-wind.com/posts/2022/Jun/07/Runtime-CSharp-Code-Compilation-Revisited-for-Roslyn)